 The majority of modern cars come with gas actuated hood props or struts.
 It’s a great feature that makes working on a car much simpler.
-The downside of course is that if the prop begins to fail, you’ll have to replace it to avoid the hood dropping on top of you.
-While most cars will bring two smaller props, one for each side, the Crossfire comes with one giant strut (StrongArm 6189 Chrysler Crossfire, Hatch Lift Support, Pack of 1).
+The downside, of course, is that if the prop begins to fail, you’ll have to replace it to avoid the hood dropping on top of you.
+While most cars will bring two smaller props, one for each side, the Crossfire comes with one giant strut (Chrysler Crossfire 2004 To 2008 Hood Lift Support Strut).
 It is truly immense.
 My nephew’s Crossfire, which he only somewhat cares for, had a failing hood strut for a number of months.
 So before it came down and cracked us on the head, we ordered up a new unit and changed it.

 Parts for this DIY: